MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Printers.md

 keywords:  powershell,cmdlet
 title:  Working with Printers
 ---
-# Working with Printers
+# Working with Printers in Windows

-You can use Windows PowerShell to manage printers by using WMI and the **WScript.Network** COM object from WSH.
+You can use PowerShell to manage printers by using WMI and the **WScript.Network** COM object from WSH.
 We will use a mix of both tools to demonstrate specific tasks.

 ## Listing Printer Connections